top of page

 I am deeply devoted to rigorously expanding my range in an effort to encompass movement forms that are as broad as the human experience; to excavating my physicality and emotions within the context of each work; to sharing my strong presence, intense physicality, embodied musicality, insatiable curiosity and unwavering commitment with audiences.
 This devotion culminates in stunning artistry and performances that are vulnerable, honest and undeniably me.

 I am a highly sought after dance artist across genres and have built lasting relationships with many notable choreographers.
-I have originated roles in work by Patrick Acogny (Contempo Physical Dance), Berit Ahlgren (HoneyWorks), Dimitri Chamblas, Karen L. Charles (Threads Dance Project), Non Edwards, Eric Sean Fogel (Minnesota Opera and Portland Opera), Nildinha Fonsêca (Contempo Physical Dance), Jennifer Glaws (Jagged Moves), Helen Hatch (Hatch Dance), Jennifer Ilse (Off-Leash Area), Nic Lincoln, Alanna Morris (I A.M.
-Arts), Valerie Oliveiro, Kerry Parker, Stuart Pimsler (Stuart Pimsler Dance & Theater), Jenn Pray (Dance & Other Behaviors), Ashwini Ramaswamy (Ragamala Dance Company) and Marciano Silva dos Santos (Contempo Physical Dance).
+I have originated roles in work by Patrick Acogny (Contempo Physical Dance), Berit Ahlgren (HoneyWorks), Dimitri Chamblas, Karen L. Charles (Threads Dance Project), Non Edwards, Eric Sean Fogel (Minnesota Opera and Portland Opera), Nildinha Fonsêca (Contempo Physical Dance), Jennifer Glaws (Jagged Moves), Helen Hatch (Hatch Dance), Jennifer Ilse (Off-Leash Area), Nic Lincoln, Hannah MacKenzie-Margulies, Alanna Morris (I A.M.
+Arts), Valerie Oliveiro, Kerry Parker, Sophia Pimsler, Stuart Pimsler & Suzanne Costello (Stuart Pimsler Dance & Theater), Jenn Pray (Dance & Other Behaviors), Ashwini Ramaswamy (Ragamala Dance Company), Marciano Silva dos Santos (Contempo Physical Dance) and Heidi Spesard-Noble (Minnesota Opera).

 I share suspended moments in time with audiences through the conveyance of rich physical manifestations of musical and emotional experiences that reflect the depth of the human experience.